Skip to Content

 In short, begin the overwintering process when overnight temperatures begin to dip into the mid-40s Fahrenheit (~7°C).
 Pepper plants will begin to show signs of stress at this time, dropping leaves and reducing growth.

-Tip: If you have a few peppers remaining that are unripe, bring the plant into a garage or shed on any cold nights.
+Tip: If you have a few peppers remaining on your potted plants, bring the containers into a garage or shed on cold nights.
 This can help prolong the season a few weeks until the cold temperatures are more permanent.

 How to Overwinter Pepper Plants